-Science resources are stored in the storage cupboard across from the staff toilets called the Resource Room.
-There are labelled resources in boxes to the left hand side of the cupboard.
+Science resources are stored in the mezzanine at the back of the sports hall.
+There are labelled resources in boxes on the shelves.

 Please ensure resources are returned after each use/lesson.

 Please check Developing Experts prior the half term to see if there are any further resources that you may need and let the science co-ordinator know so that they can be purchased.
 If you feel that you know of a better experiment/ activity that you can do that is not on Developing Experts as long as it is related to the lesson that you are teaching from Developing Experts then it is fine to do change activities.
-However, if you still need resources then please let the Science Co-ordinator know.
+However, if you still need resources then please let the Science subject leader know.